 - Provoke action,

 - Demonstrate value,

 - Bring people together and create a sense of community,

 In many ways, a company’s objective and CTA (call-to-action) have some similarities.
 However, a CTA establishes the action you want the audience to take when they’ve finished reading your story.

-You may want your audience to sign-up for a service, donate to a charity, buy a product, or enroll on a course.
+You may want your audience to sign up for a service, donate to a charity, buy a product, or enroll in a course.

 For example, WWE may have a CTA along the lines of ‘Donate Now’, while sports fans may be sent an email with the CTA ‘renew your season ticket today.’

 Once upon a time, stories commonly took shape in the form of a written story, but now, they’re available in a variety of formats, to suit the needs of different audiences.

 Add to that, the story medium will also depend on the type of story you’re telling, while additional factors such as budget and time are also taken into consideration.

 There are a variety of mediums that can be used, including: